ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/ap-configuration.rst

 This shows cluster option defaults that apply to every resource that does not explicitly set the option itself.
 Above:

-* **resource-stickiness** - Specify the aversion to moving healthy resources to other machines
+* **resource-stickiness** - Specify how strongly a resource prefers to remain on its current node.
+Alternatively, you can view this as the level of aversion to moving healthy resources to other machines.

 Fencing
 _______